lecsinchanamn/1st-Experiment-/README.md

      - **Rise time, fall time, and delay**
      - How output **follows input** over time
    - Important for **digital signals and switching applications**.

+# Transfer Characteristic of CS Amplifier

+1) Definition:
+Transfer characteristic shows the relationship between Input Voltage (Vin or VGS) and Output Voltage (Vout or VDS).

+2) Condition 1: Cut-off Region
+If VGS < Vth
+→ MOSFET is OFF
+→ ID = 0
+→ Vout = VDD (maximum)
+→ No amplification

+3) Condition 2: Saturation Region (Active Region)
+If VGS > Vth and VDS ≥ (VGS - Vth)
+→ MOSFET is ON
+→ ID flows
+→ Vout decreases
+→ Amplification happens
+→ Output is inverted

+4) Condition 3: Triode Region
+If VDS < (VGS - Vth)
+→ MOSFET fully ON
+→ Vout becomes very small
+→ No proper amplification

+5) Important Point:
+When Vin increases → Vout decreases
+(Phase inversion of 180°)

 # AIM
 Design and Simulate the Common Source Amplifier NMOS MOSFET and Using (time 018nm) technology in Laboratory using LT spice software.
 # specification table.